JuiceW4H/SAA/Simple Storage Service (S3).md

 Bucket Policy Examples: https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html

 Access Control Lists (ACLs)
-- ways to apply security to objects or buckets.
+	\- ways to apply security to objects or buckets.
-- they’re a sub resource of that object or of that bucket.
+	\- they’re a sub resource of that object or of that bucket.
-- legacy as AWS does not even recommend their use and prefer more the use of bucket policies or identity policies.
+	\- legacy as AWS does not even recommend their use and prefer more the use of bucket policies or identity policies.
-- inflexible and only allow very simple permissions.
+	\- inflexible and only allow very simple permissions.

 ![Simple Storage Service (S3)-07-01-2024-2](images/Simple%20Storage%20Service%20(S3)-07-01-2024-2.png)

-Block Public Access Options for S3
+**Block Public Access Options for S3**

 ![Simple Storage Service (S3)-07-01-2024-3](images/Simple%20Storage%20Service%20(S3)-07-01-2024-3.png)

 1. Block all Public Access
-	- blocks any public access to the bucket no matter what the resource policy says.
+	\- blocks any public access to the bucket no matter what the resource policy says.

-1. Block public access to buckets and objects granted through new access control lists (ACLs)
+2. Block public access to buckets and objects granted through new access control lists (ACLs)
-	- allows any public access granted by any existing ACLs when you enable the setting, but it blocks any new ones.
+	\- allows any public access granted by any existing ACLs when you enable the setting, but it blocks any new ones.

-1. Block public access to buckets and objects granted through any access control lists (ACLs)
+3. Block public access to buckets and objects granted through any access control lists (ACLs)
-	- blocks any public access granted by ACLs no matter if it was enabled before or after the Block Public Access settings were enabled.
+	\- blocks any public access granted by ACLs no matter if it was enabled before or after the Block Public Access settings were enabled.

-1. Block public access to buckets and objects granted through new public bucket or access point policies
+4. Block public access to buckets and objects granted through new public bucket or access point policies
-	- anything enabled at the time when you enable this specific Block Public Access setting, they’re allowed to continue but it blocks any new ones.
+	\- anything enabled at the time when you enable this specific Block Public Access setting, they’re allowed to continue but it blocks any new ones.

-1. Block public and cross-account access to buckets and objects through any public bucket or access point policies.
+5. Block public and cross-account access to buckets and objects through any public bucket or access point policies.
-	- blocks both existing and new bucket policies from granting any public access.
+	\- blocks both existing and new bucket policies from granting any public access.

 ![Simple Storage Service (S3)-07-01-2024-4](images/Simple%20Storage%20Service%20(S3)-07-01-2024-4.png)